rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

 ### `config`

 This command runs through the configuration interview again.
-You can use it if you want to change your selection of ETH1 or ETH2 client, or change some of the parameters that you initially specified when you selected them (such as your validator's graffiti message, the max number of peers to connect to, and so on).
+You can use it if you want to change your selection of Execution (ETH1) or Consensus (ETH2) client, or change some of the parameters that you initially specified when you selected them (such as your validator's graffiti message, the max number of peers to connect to, and so on).

 You can call this command at any time, but the changes won't take effect until you call `rocketpool service stop` and `rocketpool service start`.